ossf/allstar/README.md

 1) install the [Allstar app](https://github.com/apps/allstar-app) (choose "All Repositories" under Repository Access,  even if you don't plan to use Allstar on all your repositories)
-2) create org-level Allstar config file
+2) Follow the [manual installation directions](manual-install.md] to create org-level or repository-level Allstar config files and individual policy files.
-3) create individual policy files

 ## **Enable Configuration**